Kilicdaroglu labels Erdogan ‘fabricator’ in row over doctored video ahead of runoff election

-Erdogan made his latest reference to the fake video—which, a DW fact-check revealed on May 8 splices footage from two separate videos of Kilicdaroglu and a Kurdish militant—in an interview with state broadcaster TRT late on May 22.
+Erdogan made his latest reference to the fake video – a DW fact-check revealed on May 8 that it splices footage from two separate videos of Kilicdaroglu and a Kurdish militant – in an interview with state broadcaster TRT late on May 22.
 He did so despite having been criticised by the opposition for showing the video at a rally earlier in his campaign.

 Kilicdaroglu said in a tweet: "I am tired of being slandered, but he is not tired of slandering me."